silx-kit/h5web/README.md

 snapshots".
 If any pixel has changed, the test fails and a diff image that highlights the differences is created.

 Cypress is unable to take consistent screenshots across platforms because the exact rendering depends on the GPU (even when running in Docker).
-For this reason, visual regression tests are only run on the CI CI.
+For this reason, visual regression tests are only run on the CI.
 Environment variable `CYPRESS_TAKE_SCREENSHOTS` is used to enable visual regression testing in the CI.
 This variable is set automatically in the `cypress.yml` GitHub workflow, which runs on push to any branch.